intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 *Note*: The above verified models (including other models in the same model family, like "codellama/CodeLlama-7b-hf" from LLAMA family) are well supported with all optimizations like indirect access KV cache, fused ROPE, and prepacked TPP Linear (fp32/bf16).
 We are working in progress to better support the models in the tables with various data types.
 In addition, more models will be optimized in the future.

-*Note*: The accuracy drop issue in distributed inference mode for "tiiuae/falcon-40b" has been fixed by DeepSpeed in a recent patch release [v0.13.1](https://github.com/microsoft/DeepSpeed/tree/v0.13.1).

 <br>